Our Services

 Medication can open the door.
 Therapy and lifestyle help keep it open.

-If you're unsure whether what you're experiencing qualifies as ongoing depression or need clarity on the severity of your symptoms, you can take this free AI-powered Depression symptom checker to better understand your condition and prepare meaningful questions before your next doctor's visit.
+If you're unsure whether what you're experiencing qualifies as ongoing depression or need help identifying which symptoms should be discussed with your doctor, you can use this free AI-powered Depression symptom checker to gain personalized insights about your condition and prepare more informed questions for your healthcare provider.

 Self-assessment tools are not diagnostic — but they can clarify patterns and next steps.